collective/collective.recipe.solrinstance/README.rst

     If you are running a solr-instance for unit-testing of an application it could be useful to use solr.RAMDirectoryFactory.

+defaultHandlerComponents
+    Additional components that will be added to the default request handler.
+    This is a list of component names - note that the actual components need to be defined in the configuration separately (either by default or using additional-solrconfig).

 additional-solrconfig
     Optional additional configuration to be included inside the ``solrconfig.xml``.
 For instance, ``<requestHandler />`` directives.